wuyichen24/system-design-knowledge/basics/Message_Queue.md

 ## Solutions
 ### Message Ordering
-If a message queue cannot preserve the order of messages on its own, how to deliver messages in order.
+If a message queue cannot preserve the order of messages on its own, how to keep messages delivered in order (FIFO).
+- **Solution 1**: Add sequencing information into each message.

 ### Duplicate Messages
 If there are duplicate messages in a message queue, how the consumer handle duplicate messages (Achieve exactly-once delivery guarantee from at-least-once delivery guarantee).
+- **Solution 1**: Make the consumer idempotent.
+   - The consumer can process the same message multiple times without no additional effect.

 ## References